virtualforce/Today_i_Fixed_.Net/How to bind and pop up modal with button click in gridview in asp.net webforms.md

 # Problem
-How pop up Modal in asp.net webforms Gridview.
+How to bind and pop up modal with button click in gridview in asp.net webforms?

 # Environment
 Visual Studio 2010, .Net 4, C#, Web Forms